Steering: Steer-by-wire

-As of 2020 there are no production cars available that rely solely on steer-by-wire technology due to safety, reliability and economic concerns, but this technology has been demonstrated in numerous concept cars and the similar fly-by-wire technology is in use in both military and civilian aviation applications.
+Steer-by-wire without the use of a steering column was first offered in a production car with the Nissan Infiniti Q50 in 2013.
+Steer-by-wire continued to be offered with the QX50 and QX55, and as of 2022 is being offered with the Infiniti Q60 coupe.

+Production battery electric vehicles in the 2020s that offer steer-by-wire with no steering column include the Canoo Lifestyle Vehicle, Lexus RZ 450e, REE Automotive P7-module-based vehicles, Toyota bZ4X, and Tesla Cybertruck.
+As of 2023 Lotus, Peugeot, and Mercedes-Benz plan to offer steer-by-wire cars in the mid to late 2020s.

 Safety

-For safety reasons all modern cars feature a collapsible steering column (energy absorbing steering column) which will collapse in the event of a heavy frontal impact to avoid excessive injuries to the driver.
+Traditionally, cars feature a collapsible steering column (energy absorbing steering column) which will collapse in the event of a heavy frontal impact to avoid excessive injuries to the driver.
 Airbags are also generally fitted as standard.
 Non-collapsible steering columns fitted to older vehicles very often impaled drivers in frontal crashes, particularly when the steering box or rack was mounted in front of the front axle line, at the front of the crumple zone.
 This was particularly a problem on vehicles that had a rigid separate chassis frame with no crumple zone.
 Many modern vehicle steering boxes or racks are mounted behind the front axle on the front bulkhead, at the rear of the front crumple zone.

 Collapsible steering columns were invented by Béla Barényi and were introduced in the 1959 Mercedes-Benz W111 Fintail, along with crumple zones.
 This safety feature first appeared on cars built by General Motors after an extensive and very public lobbying campaign enacted by Ralph Nader.
 Ford started to install collapsible steering columns in 1968.

 Audi used a retractable steering wheel and seat belt tensioning system called procon-ten, but it has since been discontinued in favor of airbags and pyrotechnic seat belt pre-tensioners.

 Cycles

+In bicycles and motorcycles, leaning in the direction of the turn is required to counter the inertia of the vehicle, which would otherwise cause it to skid in a straight line.
+To make a two-wheeled vehicle lean into a turn, riders often steer briefly in the opposite direction to angle the wheels away from the turn, a process known as countersteering.
+At low speeds, the countersteering required to make a turn is almost unnoticably small, but at a typical motorcycle's speed, large and deliberate countersteering is required to complete a turn quickly.
+The amount of countersteering required also depends on the vehicle's weight, as bicycles can often complete turns using only weight shifting.
+Similar techinques are also used to steer tilting three-wheeled vehicles, but rigid, non-tilting three-wheelers are steered similarly to cars, and can require differentials so that the wheel facing away from the turn can complete a longer distance than the wheel facing into the turn.